Financial & practical support when ill-health strikes.

 Our independent brokers are ready to help your business:

-Alongside financial support, an Income Protection scheme will often include practical support to help employees return to good health and get back to work.
+An Income Protection scheme will often include practical support to help employees return to good health and get back to work.

 With these plans, the employer is actually the beneficiary, not the employee, even though it’s the employee that’s insured.